mooch3/CHUGGR-DEPRECATED-V1/README.md

  * Custom backend development and middleware integration
  * AJAX techniques to communicate between front end and backend
  * Extensive use of HTTPS protocols
- * Javascript, Node.js, CSS, HTML5
+ * Javascript, Node.js, HTML5
+ * Extensive use of CSS and grids to create mobile responsive design
  * Firebase Hosting
  * Clear communication of data model and changes with friend who is developing the CHUGGR iOS app.